-It is important to consult with your doctor about running during pregancy, just in case there are any complications associated with your pregnancy.
+It is important to consult with your doctor about running during pregnancy, just in case there are any complications associated with your pregnancy.
 There is general agreement that exercise in moderation during pregnancy is beneficial provided that the pregnancy has no complications.

-Women may be happy to discover that those who exercise during pregnancy often experience shorter labor, less distress to the baby and fewer caesarean deliveries.
+Women may be happy to discover that those who exercise during pregnancy often experience shorter labour, less distress to the baby and fewer caesarean deliveries.
 Studies have found that women who exercise during pregnancy have a better sense of well-being, enhanced self-image, report a reduction in the minor discomforts of pregnancy, and are pleased to fulfill their need for exercise.

 Here are some guidelines for women intending on running during pregnancy:

 - If you’re a regular runner, you should be able to follow your usual program to an extent.
 As your pregnancy progresses, you will need to modify your program depending on how difficult and tough you are finding it.
 Always listen to your body, and if it's screaming out that you need to rest, then rest.